butfirstchai.com

 • Taste the chocolate sauce before adding the biscuits.
 If it is not sweet enough for you, add more sugar.
 If it is too sweet, add cocoa powder so it dissolves faster than chocolate.

 • Shape the way you want.
-You can make this in a loaf pan, brownie pan or springform pan or like mentioned, roll into a log.
+You can make this in a loaf pan, brownie pan or springform pan or, as mentioned, roll into a log.

 Equipment